 Also included are cosmetic issues that do not present an immediate threat to the safety of the boat or crew, but can affect the resale value of the vessel when not corrected.

-Both the Pre-purchase Survey and Condition and Valuation Inspection results can be used to negotiate a better price or to abandon the purchase altogether.
+Both the Pre-purchase or Full Survey and the Condition Verification and Valuation Inspection results can be used to negotiate a better price or to abandon the purchase altogether.
 For that reason, surveys should be performed before serious negotiations begin.

 Please remember – if you hire a marine surveyor such as me, you are hiring them to find problems with the vessel you are interested in.
 A surveyor that does not find any issues with a surveyed vessel did not actually survey the vessel.